flomader/shoeppingsamples/README.md

 In order to allow only token requests from the merchant portal, a service principal must be registered for the merchant portal in the Azure Active Directory tenant.

 #### Merchant Portal requests Bearer Token from Azure AD ###
 The merchant portal uses a Client Id and a Client Secret (which have been generated for the service principal) in order to get a Bearer token from Azure Active Directory, which then can be passed to the Token Webservice along with the token request.
-The Bearer token gets sent as Authorization Header in the request against the Token Webservice.
+The merchant portal calls the Token Webservices' action to generate an embed token and sends the Bearer token as Authorization Header.

 This Java sample application shows how to get a Bearer token from Azure Active Directory: